-MAS190 Externship
+MAS190 EXTERNSHIP

-180 Clock Hours (180 Externship Hours)
+180 Clock Hours (180 Externship Hours) Prerequisite(s): All coursework

 This course allows the student to apply what they have learned in the program curriculum to practical use in a healthcare facility under the direct supervision of a preceptor on the site.
-Through the externship experience, the student gain first-hand knowledge of the workplace and perform the assigned duties to meet the expectations in a professional setting.
+Through the externship experience, students gain first-hand knowledge of the workplace and perform the assigned duties to meet the expectations in a professional setting.
 Students are expected to adapt to the work environment and reflect regularly on their learning and observations.
-The externship work performed, is not to be paid.
+The externship work performed is not to be paid.